Miles Apart In The Same HouseErwin W. Lutzer | May 1, 2005

 She responded and said, “I come from a shame culture and people have already given gifts and they are already on the way.
 This is Wednesday and the wedding is Saturday.”
 I said, “That’s okay, blame me.
 Tell them, ‘That Pastor Lutzer, do you know what he did?
 He’s not letting that wedding take place.’”
 Months later she met me in the lobby and she gave me a hug and said, “Pastor how will I ever thank you enough?
 I knew that I shouldn’t marry him but I didn’t have the strength to say ‘no.’ Thank you, thank you, thank you!”

-Most women who get married think of three things on their wedding day: walking down the isle, standing at the altar and the person they are marrying.
-But actually it is isle, altar, him.
+Most women who get married think of three things on their wedding day: walking down the aisle, standing at the altar, and the person they are marrying.
+But actually it is aisle, altar, him.
 Take this from my heart to yours – you won’t!
 Every one of his flaws is going to get worse.
 His good points aren’t going to seem that good after you are married.
 Just accept the fact that God might change him, the church might change him, his friends might change him, the Spirit might change him, but you won’t.
-You officially give up all authority to change him when you walk down that isle.
+You officially give up all authority to change him when you walk down that aisle.
 So if you have doubts don’t get married.